mohankoli/mohan-front-end-developer-course/React/react-8(react-query).md

 # React Query (TanStack Query) — Short Interview Notes

+React Query is useful for caching server API calls on the client side, which helps optimize and reduce unnecessary API requests.

 ## 1. What Problem Does It Solve?
 React Query manages **server state**, which is:
 - async